Supporting our Digital Experts

 Supporting collaborative communities is an important part of this workstream.
 For example, we are creating a re-usable regional ‘skills development network’ for expansion nationally and have helped establish The Shuri Network for women of black and minority ethnic backgrounds who are in digital health roles.
 We are investigating the large number of professional networks currently operating to see how we might enhance these, under our Connected Communities project.

 In 2019/20 the workstream carried out research into career pathways.
+In early 2020 it also worked with the Government Digital, Data and Technology profession to hold two ‘unconferences’ with DDaT staff titled ‘How do we attract and retain the best talent’.
 Following on from this, we are working to understand and define digital roles and associated career pathways in conjunction with the Government Digital, Data and Technology profession (DDaT) and using the SFIA+ framework.

 This page will be updated regularly as we make progress.
 If you have any questions or comments about this work please email the Digital Readiness Team - firstname.lastname@example.org.